saintybalboa/react-demo/docs/tutorial/1-setup.md

 }
 ```

-Startup the application server for local development:
+Start the application server for local development:
 ```bash
 npm run dev:server
 ```

 ### Frontend development
-Each code change requires a rebuild and a page refresh, which slows down frontend development.
 Speed up frontend development by utilising the following:

 - [webpack-dev-server](https://webpack.js.org/configuration/dev-server/): A mini express server that listens for file changes to trigger an automated rebuild and page reload.